Shopify/polaris/polaris.shopify.com/content/components/collapsible.md

   - fileName: collapsible-default.tsx
     title: Default
     description: Use for a basic “show more” interaction when you need to display more content.
 ---

-# Collapsible

-The collapsible component is used to put long sections of information under a block that merchants can expand or collapse.

----

 ## Best practices